 8 Engage Your Core

 Some experts believe that the abdominal muscles are most effectively exercised standing.
 To maintain good posture and to tone your tummy muscles, pull your tummy muscles in and up, but continue breathing normally (don’t hold your breath!).
+This will also strengthen your back and elongate your torso, pulling in the tummy.

 Walk with your whole foot.
 Roll through from heel to toe: